sunandanbarman/AlgorithmsImplementation/README.md

 4. Longest common subsequence finder between two strings using dynamic programming technique.
 Note here there is no facility added to generate the log files as I did in Strassens Algorithm.
 I feel that it is not necessary, but if anyone requests a facility like this, I will be happy to add ( or someone can contribute this facility ! ) .
 The maximum length is fixed at 3000, it was tested on a 8 GB RAM machine with i7 processor and Windows 8.1.
 Dependent on machine configuration, the maximum length allowed may need to be reduced, please take care of this before specifying extra-ordinarily long sequences.
 If the maximum length is not adhered to, <em>stack overflow <b>may</b> occur</em>.

+5. 0/1 Knapsack algorithm implementation using dynamic programming technique.
+Algorithm as described in CLRS book, works in O(n*K) time , where n : number of items, and K: knapsack weight

 The algorithms added/ to be added will/ do cover a variety of areas, such as graph theory, computational geometry etc.
 Major inspiration for dynamic algorithms solutions taken from CLRS book